adamkewley/xdc/README.md

 # Robust downstream code should assume that notifications sometimes go missing (e.g. due to
 # connection issues)

-# a callback function that is called whenever the DOT sends a device report notification
+# e.g. #1: create a function that is called whenever the computer receives a device
+#          report notification from the DOT
 #
-# after using `device_report_start_notify`, this will be called by the backend - the caller
+#          - after giving this function to `device_report_start_notify`, it will be
+#            called by the backend
+#
-# should handle the message bytes as appropriate (e.g. by pumping them into a parser)
+#          - the callee (i.e. this function) should handle the message bytes as
+#            appropriate (e.g. by pumping them into a parser)
+#
 def on_device_report(message_id, message_bytes):
+    # parse the message bytes as a characteristic
     parsed = xdc.DeviceReportCharacteristic.from_bytes(message_bytes)
     print(parsed)

-# a callback function that is called whenever the DOT sends a long payload report notifcation
+# e.g. #2 create a function that is called whenever the computer receives a long
+#         payload report from the DOT
 #
-# after using `device
+#         - same as above, but for a different payload message type (see the XSens
+#           BLE specification for specifics)
 def on_long_payload_report(message_id, message_bytes):
     print(message_bytes)

+# e.g. #3 create a function that is called whenever the computer receives a medium
+#         payload report from the DOT
+#
+#         - same as above, but for a different payload message type (see the XSens
+#           BLE specification for specifics)
 def on_medium_payload_report(message_id, message_bytes):
     print(message_bytes)

+# e.g. #4 create a function that is called whenever the computer receives a short
+#         payload report from the DOT
+#
+#         - same as above, but for a different payload message type (see the XSens
+#           BLE specification for specifics)
 def on_short_payload_report(message_id, message_bytes):
     print(message_bytes)

+# e.g. #5 create a function that is called whenever the computer receives a battery
+#         report from the DOT
+#
+#         - same as above, but for a different payload message type (see the XSens
+#           BLE specification for specifics)
 def on_battery_report(message_id, message_bytes):
     print(message_bytes)